adriengoldszal/Sub-event-detection-in-twitter-streams/README.md

 ## DSPy

+### Disclaimer

+To run, you need an OpenAI API Key.
+It is to be inserted at the top of the `clean_dspy.py` file.

 ### Creating the summaries

 This code has been taken from the great work by Polykarpos Meladianos, Christos Xypolopoulos, Giannis Nikolentzos, and Michalis Vazirgiannis in their paper [An Optimization Approach for Sub-event